benpierce/aispacewars/README.md

 Much of the code is related to the simulation itself; however, key pieces of code can be found in the following files:

-* **mctsagent.py**: This contains the code specific to the Monte Carlo Tree Search and UCT algorithm and is inspired by the book “Deep Learning and the Game of Go” written by Max Pumperla and Kevin Ferguson.
+* **mctsagent.py**: This contains the code specific to the Monte Carlo Tree Search and UCT algorithm and is inspired by the book “*Deep Learning and the Game of Go*” written by Max Pumperla and Kevin Ferguson.
 * **spacewars.py**: This is the main entry point into the simulation which can be run like this:

 ```